SaladCloud Blog

 By building and running JupyterLab container images with popular AI/ML frameworks, we can transform SaladCloud into an ideal platform for college students and professionals to:

-• to test and research various AI model for training, fine-tuning and inference,
+• to test and research various AI models for training, fine-tuning, and inference,

 • and to share insights and collaborate with peers.